What Is Heck Is Organizational Health? 10 Questions Answered by Steve

 Question: What is organizational health?

-Organizational health is essentially about making a company function effectively by building a cohesive leadership team, establishing real clarity among those leaders, communicating that clarity to everyone within the organization, and putting in place just enough structure to reinforce that clarity going forward.
-Simply put, an organization is healthy when it is whole, consistent and complete when its management, operations and culture are unified.
+Organizational health is essentially about making a company function effectively by building a cohesive leadership team, establishing absolute clarity among those leaders, communicating that clarity to everyone within the organization, and implementing just enough structure to reinforce that clarity in the future.
+Simply put, an organization is healthy when its management, operations, and culture are unified, whole, consistent, and complete.
 Healthy organizations outperform their counterparts, are free of politics and confusion and provide an environment where star performers never want to leave.

-Read about the ‘First Team’ Model
+Read about the‘’First Team’ Model

-Question: Why does organizational health offer a company its greatest opportunity for competitive advantage?
+Question: Why does organizational health offer a company its most significant opportunity for competitive advantage?

 Addressing organizational health provides an incredible advantage to companies because, ultimately, health becomes the multiplier of intelligence.
-The healthier an organization is, the more its intelligence it can tap into and actually use.
-Most organizations only exploit a fraction of the knowledge, experience and intellectual capital available to them.
-The healthy ones tap into all of it.
-Addressing health helps companies to make smarter decisions faster, without politics and confusion.
+The healthier an organization is, the more intelligence it can tap into and actually use.
+Most organizations only exploit a fraction of the knowledge, experience and intellectual capital available to them The healthy ones tap into all of i.
+Addressing health helps companies make more intelligent decisions faster, without the influence of politics and confusion.

-How healthy is your organization? take the free survey!
+How healthy is your organization?
+Take the free survey!

-Question: Why are so many of today’s smartest companies losing to underdogs?
+Question: Why are so many of today’s most innovative companies losing to underdogs?

-I have found that some of the underdogs are more apt to shed their preconceived notions about running a business and allow themselves to gain an advantage around a different set of principles.
-The key ingredient for improvement and success is not access to knowledge; it is really about the environment’s health.
+I have found that some of the underdogs are more apt to shed their preconceived notions about running a business and allow themselves to gain an advantage through a different set of principles.
+The key ingredient for improvement and success is not access to knowledge; it is really about the health of the environment.

-I have worked with many great, healthy companies led by men and women who attended relatively modest colleges, people who would admit to being just a little above average in intellectual capacity.
-When those companies made wise decisions that set them apart from their competition, journalists and industry analysts incorrectly attributed their intellectual prowess’s success.
-The truth of the matter was that the underdogs weren’t smarter than their competitors; they simply tapped into the adequate intelligence they had and didn’t allow dysfunction, ego, and politics to get in the way.
-Conversely, smart organizations don’t seem to have any greater chance of getting healthier by virtue of their intelligence.
-In fact, the reverse may actually be true because leaders who pride themselves on expertise and knowledge often struggle to acknowledge their flaws and learn from their peers.
+I have worked with many great, healthy companies led by men and women who attended relatively modest colleges.
+These people would admit to being just a little above average in intellectual capacity.
+When those companies made wise decisions that set them apart from their competition, journalists and industry analysts incorrectly attributed the success to their intellectual prowess.
+The truth of the matter was that the underdogs weren’t smarter than their competitors; they tapped into the adequate intelligence they had and didn’t allow dysfunction, ego, and politics to get in the way.
+Conversely, innovative organizations don’t seem to have any greater chance of getting healthier by virtue of their intelligence.
+In fact, the reverse may actually be true, because leaders who pride themselves on expertise and knowledge often struggle to acknowledge their flaws and learn from their peers..
 They typically aren’t as easily open and transparent with one another, which delays recovery from mistakes and fuels politics and confusion.

 Question: Having worked with companies for so many years, is there anything that still surprises you?

 Yes, I still get surprised by what I see in companies I work with, even after all these years.
-Some of that surprise is just a function because no two people, and thus, no two organizations are exactly alike.
+Some of that surprise is just a function because no two people, and thus, no two organizations, are precisely alike.
 The nuances are interesting and keep me on my toes.
-But ironically, the biggest surprise I get is being reminded repeatedly that even the most sophisticated companies struggle with the simplest things.
+Still, ironically, the biggest surprise I get is being reminded repeatedly that even the most sophisticated companies struggle with the simplest thing.
 I guess it’s hard for me to believe that the concepts I write and speak about are universal.
 I don’t know that I’ll ever come to terms with that completely.

 Question: Why are so few companies skilled at overcoming dysfunction?

-Leaders often complain about worker productivity, politics, turnover and other signs of dysfunction but feel addressing the problem is either a hopeless endeavour or too touchy-feely.
+Leaders often complain about worker productivity, politics, turnover, and other signs of dysfunction, but feel that addressing the problem is either a hopeless endeavour or too touchy-feely.
 Even if the leader understands the need to address dysfunction, more often than not, they tend to naturally gravitate right back to the parts of the business they feel most comfortable with (usually in areas like strategy, finance, marketing, etc.).

 Question: What’s “the wuss factor,” and how do you overcome it?

 The “wuss factor” happens when a team member or leader constantly balks when it’s time to call someone out on their behaviour or performance.
-Many leaders who struggle with this will try to convince themselves that their reluctance is a product of their kindness; they just don’t want to make their employees feel bad.
+Many leaders who struggle with this will try to convince themselves that their reluctance is a product of their kindness; they don’t want to make their employees feel bad.
 But an honest reassessment of their motivation will allow them to admit that they are the ones who don’t want to feel bad and that failing to hold someone accountable is ultimately an act of selfishness.
 After all, there is nothing noble about withholding information that can help an employee improve.
-Eventually, that employee’s lack of improvement will come back to haunt him in a performance review or when he is let go.
+Eventually, that employee’s lack of improvement will come back to haunt them in a performance review or when they are let go.

-How healthy is your organization? take the free survey!
+How healthy is your organization?
+Take the free survey!

 Question: What’s the best way to run an effective meeting?

-To answer that question fairly, it is important to be clear about what kind of meeting you are in.
-I find that all too often, leaders have one meeting a week where they put all issues into one big discussion, usually called the staff meeting.
-They combine administrative issues and tactical decisions, creative brainstorming and strategic analysis, and personal discussions into one exhausting meeting.
-The fact is the human brain isn’t meant to process so many disparate topics in one sitting.
+To answer that question fairly, it is essential to be clear about what kind of meeting you are in.
+I find that all too often, leaders have one meeting a week where they consolidate all issues into a single, large discussion, usually referred to asd the staff meeting.
+They combine administrative issues and tactical decisions, creative brainstorming and strategic analysis, and personal talks into one exhausting meeting.
+The fact is, the human brain isn’t meant to process so many disparate topics in one sitting.
 This exhausts people.
-For a meeting to be effective, there needs to be greater clarity and focus, which means there needs to be different kinds of meetings for different kinds of focus.
-So, being clear about what kind of meeting you are in helps everyone understand the purpose and what they can expect for outcomes.
+For a meeting to be effective, there needs to be greater clarity and focus, which means having different kinds of meetings with distinct types of focus..
+Being clear about the type of meeting you are in helps everyone understand the purpose and what they can expect in terms of outcomes.
 The four meetings include:

 • Daily Check-ins – administrative information exchange

-• Ad hoc Strategic- strategic meeting that takes on one single big topic
+• Offsite Strategic- a strategic meeting that takes on one single big topic

 • Quarterly Off-site Review – developmental meeting and review of business fundamentals